shelfos/myfriendbinny-react/README.md

 # Overview

-This is a single-page web application built using React.
+This is a single-page web application built using React to track bin storage.
 It's very basic so far - just a bin list and a page to enter new bins.
 The hope is to make this a full-fledged web application that connects to a database for all the connectivity and data handling.

 [Software Demo Video](https://youtu.be/7NAzm7_pIX4)